Urbana, Illinois Natural Systems Quantified

 Variability is information.

 Natural heterogeneity is not a nuisance to be averaged away.
-It is a property of the system to be modeled, reported, and used to inform the design.
+It is a property of the system to be modeled, reported, and used to inform the analysis.

 III.